 The Raytown Parks & Recreation Department was established under its own Board of Directors for the following purposes:

-- A pleasant, safe, and well-maintained parks, recreational facilities, and equipment at a reasonable cost to the participant .
+a.
+A pleasant, safe, and well-maintained parks, recreational facilities, and equipment at a reasonable cost to the participant.

 Raytown Parks and Recreation Department, an Equal Opportunity Employer, does not discriminate on the basis of race, color, national origin, sex, disability, genetic information, or age in its programs and activities, and provides equal access to all groups.